-- Request Secretary-General reports on country situations to include information on protection effort. - Demand protection of civilians from violations of human rights and IHL, including SGBV, and ensure protection is central to all peace support operation mandates. - Support the implementation of useful protection measures, such as Joint Protection Teams and Women's Protection Advisors.
+- Request Secretary-General reports on country-specific situations to include information on protection effort. - Ensure protection of civilians from violations of human rights and IHL, including SGBV, is central to all peace support operation mandates. - Support the implementation of useful protection measures, such as Joint Protection Teams and Women's Protection Advisors.